 - 2003: Hamat Showers is established in Ashdod and starts manufacturing standard, and custom-made showers.

 - 2006: Merhav shares are issued to the Fimi Group- a private investment fund.

 - 2011: Transition of control of Merhav from Fimi and Keter Plastic to Nior Holdings.

-- 2016: Hamat purchases a subsidiary in the United States.
+- 2016: Hamat purchases Houzer based in Hamilton, New Jersey.

 - 2017: Hamat invests in inventory, ships product to the United States and prepares to launch its US brand.